 - commit to being an active member of our team

-- raise $2,500 to build a tiny home with your friends, family, organization, or church - better hurry, we only have 30!
+- raise $2,500 to build a micro-home with your friends, family, organization, or church - better hurry, we only have 30!
 Send us an email → if your interested in learning more

 Read our favorite books!